Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 - a building step is required to convert JSX to regular JS
 - the most popular solution right now is the couple [Webpack](https://webpack.js.org/)/[Babel](http://babeljs.io/)
   - Webpack in version 4 since a while
-    It promises to be simpler, but you will still find yourself to add some plugins at one point or another
+    It promises to be simpler, but you will still find yourself to add some plugins/loaders at one point or another
   - as the latest version of Ava use babel 7, I picked it for my build process also.
     At this time (may 2018) it's in `beta 47` 😳 and working perfectly I can't thank enough all the people contributing to this project and I really hope that the final release will come soon